 All that sounds very industrial and mechanical, but mineral oil has a wide application of uses, and some of these are valuable to you in the kitchen.
 It’s also inexpensive, and we recommend buying a bulk size bottle that’ll last you, it works out much cheaper than buying it in small amounts.

-NOTE: Never use vegetable, canola, olive, avocado or nut oils in place of food grade mineral oil because they will go rancid over time.
+Note: Never use vegetable, canola or olive oils in place of food grade mineral oil because they will go rancid over time.
 Only food grade mineral oil is stable enough to last without oxidizing and becoming unpleasant.

 For kitchen use, you’re looking for FOOD GRADE mineral oil, not the type that’s used in machines.
 ‘Food Grade’ simply means the oil is non – toxic, highly refined, and safe for you.
 How do you tell the diff?
 Here’s a handy checklist: